gwen-interpreter/gwen-web/doc/START.md

 Prerequisites
 -------------

-Please ensure that you have the following installed before proceeding:
+> Please ensure that you have [installed](../README.md#user-content-building-and-installing-from-source)

- - Java 1.6 or later
- - A web browser (Firefox, Safari, Chrome, or IE)
+> gwen-web before proceeding.

 Introducing the Console
 -----------------------

-The easiest way to get started with Gwen is to launch the console and have a play.
-In this guide we will be using the gwen-web interpreter.
-Download the latest gwen-web distributable and extract it to a location on your local drive.
+The easiest way to get started with gwen-wb is to launch the console and have a play.

 ### Multiple browser support